-Specific treponemal antibody tests include Enzyme (or Chemi-luminescence immunoassay (EIA or CLIA) and Treponema pallidum particle agglutination (or haemagglutination) assays (TPPA/TPHA).These are virtually always positive at the time of presentation of primary chancres but the RPR is negative in around 30% of cases.
-RPR will almost always be reactive 6 weeks after recent infection and is always reactive in secondary syphilis.
-The presence of anti-T pallidum IgM is a strong, but not infallible, indicator of early infection but may be positive in the absence of recent infection.
+Specific treponemal antibody tests include Enzyme (or Chemi-luminescence immunoassay (EIA or CLIA) and Treponema pallidum particle agglutination (or haemagglutination) assays (TPPA/TPHA).These are usually always positive at the time of presentation of primary chancres but the RPR is negative in around 30% of cases.
+The RPR will almost always be reactive 6 weeks after infection and is always reactive in secondary syphilis.
+The presence of anti-T pallidum IgM is an indicator of early infection but may be positive in the absence of recent infection.

 Non-reactive serology after 3 months excludes the possibility of syphilis.
 The RPR is used to assess the activity of disease.
 In early syphilis where the RPR titre is raised, the RPR titre falls following adequate treatment.

 Even without treatment, the RPR titre gradually declines over years.

 Specific treponemal tests (EIA/CLIA Total Antibody, TPPA/TPHA, FTA-Abs) generally remain positive for life in most cases, regardless of treatment, though cases of primary syphilis treated early can lose all serological markers.